 III.
 Relation to New Testament

 A. Jesus used Lev.
 19:18 as a summary of the Old Testament (cf. Luke 10:27).
 This confirms the Ten Commandments are related to our treatment of others.

 B. Jesus intensifies the commands in Matt.
 5:28.
 He places the emphasis on motive rather than action.
 The Jews saw the mind as the seed bed of the soul.
 What one thought was what one really was (Pro.
 23:7).
 This makes the Ten Words almost impossible to keep—that is the purpose! (cf. Gal.
 2:15-3:29).

 IV.
 Modern Application

 A. Marriage is possibly the best modern analogy of a lifelong faith commitment in God's name.
 It is our best chance to understand the realities of OT covenant concepts (Mal.
 2:14).
 Respect for our mate in all aspects, including human sexuality, helps us comprehend the thrust of this verse.

 B. Marriage stability and loyalty, like respect for parents, is a major pillar of societal strength and longevity.

 C. It needs to be emphasized that human sexuality is a gift from God (cf. Gen.1:27,28; 9:1,7).
-It was His idea and will for mankind.
-The commandments are not meant to thwart mankind's freedom or joy, but to give some godly guidelines for fallen humanity.
-The bounds are revealed for our long-term benefit and happiness.
+It was His idea and will for humanity.
+The guidelines are not meant to thwart mankind's freedom or joy, but to give some godly guidelines for fallen humanity.
+The boundaries are revealed for our long-term benefit and happiness.
 Although mankind has abused sexuality, as they have all of God's gifts, it is still a powerful drive within humankind which must be under God's control and guidance.